Bites and stings

 • If you’re known to have a severe allergy to the bite or sting of a species – have a management plan and carry an adrenaline auto-injector (EpiPen® or AnaPen®).

-• Don’t use tourniquets on bites, cut the puncture site or try to suck out the venom.
+• Do not use tourniquets, cut the puncture site or try to suck the venom from a bite.

 • Seek medical assistance immediately